Skip to content

 ftp_login($conn, 'username', 'password');

-// Open a file pointer to the remote file
+// Open a local file pointer for writing

-// Retrieve the file and save it to a local directory
+// Retrieve the remote file and save it to the local file pointer

 // Close the file pointer and the FTP connection